Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Pools

 Disney’s Polynesian has two pools, the Lava Pool and the Oasis Pool.
 Both pools are beautiful areas and a ton of fun.
 Unfortunately, our experience is that they are also nearly always over-crowded.
+These photos were taken as soon as the pool opened, and some were taken before anyone was allowed in the water.

 The waterslide is a lot of fun.
 It goes under this little walkway before dumping you out at the bottom.